-The Working Together, Changing the Story: Youth Justice Strategy 2019-23 continues to provide an evidence-based framework for all sectors and agencies that engage with children and young people to work together to prevent and respond to youth crime in Queensland.
-The Strategy is based on the 'four pillars': intervene early, keep children out of court, keep children out of custody and reduce reoffending.
+In December 2018, the Queensland Government published Working Together, Changing the Story: Youth Justice Strategy 2019-23.
+This Strategy provides an evidence-based framework for all sectors and agencies that engage with children and young people to work together to prevent and respond to youth crime.

+The Strategy is based on the 'four pillars' recommended by former Queensland police commissioner and commissioner on the National Royal Commission into Institutional Responses to Child Sexual Abuse, Mr Bob Atkinson, in his June 2018 Report on Youth Justice.
+The four pillars are: intervene early, keep children out of court, keep children out of custody and reduce reoffending.